botworld-wiki/beatburger.github.io/_bots/longshot.md

 ### 'Close range Build' by Hex
 - **BBACA:** Short range with high defense sniper.
 A mix of Options 1 and 2.

+## Comments

+### Evaluation by Soft
+While there are other snipers that have better DPS than Longshot on paper, they are far more easily countered than Longshot.
+Longshot has very consistent damage and a failsafe ability to buy itself some time when enemies get close.
+A very safe pick that can easily find a great spot in any team composition.
+Tier S.

+### Tips
+A must use in the early game
+Equip with Crit Boosters to maximize effect for it's AI ""Critical strikes"".